PoudelAmrit123/application/frontend/README.md

 Changing the ReadmeFile from  the new branch
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-This template is again changed to trigger the githubpages template is once again changed to trigger the githubpages.
-Currently, two official plugins are available
+This template is again changed to trigger the githubpages Currently, two official plugins are available